Your Summer Bucket List in Boulder

 ✓ Picnic With a View

 There's no better picnic town than Boulder.
 With 1,800 acres of city parks — many of them with spectacular Flatirons views — you can easily find a patch of green or a picnic table to gather over good food al fresco.
-Pick up nibbles from Cured, Dish Gourmet or Le Frigo and a picnic basket from Peppercorn and head to one of our favorite picnic spots.
+Pick up nibbles from Dedalus Wine Shop & Market, Dish Gourmet or Le Frigo and a picnic basket from Peppercorn and head to one of our favorite picnic spots.

 ✓ Pick Up a Farm-Fresh Bouquet